Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **nullable** - A boolean specifying whether the field may be null or not.
 The default value is `false`.
 A nullable field may not be mandatory at the same time.
 * **primaryKey** - A boolean specifying whether this is a primary key field or not.
 Default value is `false`.
 Usually there is no need to enable this for any fields as the generator adds primary and foreign key fields automatically.
 * **readonly** - A boolean specifying whether this a read only field or not.
 The default value is `false`.
 If set to `true` then this field may not be changed during editing.
-* **sluggablePosition** - Position of this field in the created slugs.
-A value of `0` (default) means that this field is not part of the slug at all.
-If at least one field in an entity has a sluggable position greater than `0` then this entity is considered as sluggable.
-In this case a permalink is built automatically from all fields in ascending position.
-See the slug properties on [entity](#entity) level for slug-related configuration options.
 * **sortableGroup** - A boolean specifying whether this field acts as grouping criteria for the [Sortable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sortable.md).
 The default value is `false`.
 * **translatable** - A boolean specifying whether this field is translatable or not.
 The default value is `false`.
 If at least one field in an entity is translatable the generator creates an additional class for managing the translation entities (see [Translatable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/translatable.md) for more details).
 Overall support for translations in the application should get you started.
 For customisation you can override `TranslatableHelper` methods.